Hello, today is my first post and I’d like to take the opportunity to explain what I’m doing and why I’m doing it…

 In Cambodia, young girls are often ‘purchased’ from very poor parents or offered attractive amounts of money to become prostitutes.
 Over there, people don’t seem to make a big a deal of it like we do here in the west, and unfortunately that means it’s often overlooked.
 There is simply not enough money available for families to survive, so prostitution becomes an acceptable trade, even for children.
 Even though it is not legal, it is merely frowned upon and largely ignored by the authorities.
 NGOs are working hard to tackle this problem but it has been going on for a very long time and is extremely difficult to combat.

-I feel so very sad knowing that Sre might never get the chance to study in the right school to become a doctor, and neither myself nor the charity can do much more than helping her with the most basic needs for food and water.
+I think it’s quite sad knowing that Sre might never get the chance to study in the right school to become a doctor, and neither myself nor the charity can do much more than helping her with the most basic needs for food and water.
 There are so many more like her, with dreams and ambitions to do something different.
 You can help her and others like her by donating to the charity via the KF website.

 We are living in a world where most of us with plenty are oblivious to those living with nothing.
-Most people walk past the homeless on the street without even thinking about helping them; they will go home, turn on their 50″ TV’s and watch a movie whilst enjoying the luxury of fine snacks and beverages (myself often included).
+Most people walk past the homeless on the street without even thinking about helping them; they will go home, turn on their 50″ TV’s and watch a movie whilst enjoying the luxury of fine snacks and beverages (I’m no exemption to this).
 By then, they will have forgotten about the homeless person they walked past earlier, who is spending the night shivering in the cold and trying to find a place to sleep whilst fighting off hunger and thirst with willpower.

-I’ve created this blog without any anticipation whatsoever, I haven’t told anyone about it and so I don’t expect it to get much traffic, but if you do find yourself reading this and we do or don’t know each other, and perhaps you find something inspirational or interesting, please do feel free to leave a comment, as this will encourage me to do more/do better.
+I’ve created this blog without any anticipation whatsoever, I haven’t told anyone about it and so I don’t expect it to get much traffic.